DrDBanner/inmanage/readme.md

 3) From the Invoice Ninja base: `inmanage core install --provision`.
 4) Optional: `inmanage core health` to verify.

-Why provisioned is recommended vs GUI:
+Why provisioned is recommended vs wizard:

 - Repeatable: reuse the same provision file for staging/production; no manual clicks.
 - Auditable: values live in `.inmanage/.env.provision`, so changes are trackable.